haxerr9/haxerr9/README.md

 - Hacking tools, malware developer.

-- you can reach me by:
+- You can reach me by:
   - Discord: hax9999

 - Fun fact: Under 18